View Processes Currently Protected by Traps

 Add a New Protected Process

 Add a New Protected Process A process is an active instance of a program that is executed by the operating system.
-From the Windows Task ...
+You can view all ...

 Traps and Endpoint Security Manager Processes